Dolores River: River modifications

-Recreation
+Recreation and conservation

 The Dolores is navigable by rafts and kayaks (up to class IV) from McPhee Reservoir to its confluence with Colorado.
 When water is restricted from the reservoir, it may be possible to boat downstream from the San Miguel River.
-However, the river is extensively used for irrigation and, during low water, years can be wholly unnavigable.
+However, the river is extensively used for irrigation and, during low water years, can be wholly unnavigable.

-In high-runoff years, the section from Bradfield Ranch near Cahone, Colorado down to Slickrock, Colorado, offers scenery, camping, and rapids for inflatables and kayaks.
+In high-runoff years, the section from Bradfield Ranch near Cahone, Colorado down to Slick Rock, Colorado, offers scenery, camping, and rapids for inflatables and kayaks.
 The section from Slickrock to Bedrock, Colorado goes through the goosenecks of a sandstone canyon with several mostly class II rapids.
 The Bureau of Land Management recommends minimum flows of 200 cuft/s for canoes, kayaks, and inflatable kayaks, 800 cuft/s for small rafts of up to 14 ft, and 1000 cuft/s for larger rafts of up to 18 ft in size.
 The BLM does not require permits for groups running the river in Colorado, though permits are required from the Moab BLM office for boaters wishing to make the run from Gateway, CO, into Utah and to the confluence with the Colorado River near Dewey Bridge.
 In 2010, flash flooding altered Diversion Dam Rapid and Stateline Rapid on this section, making the latter very difficult to run in any vessel larger than a kayak.

+Advocates have proposed establishment of a national monument encompassing 400,000 acres of the Dolores River Canyon and the surrounding region in Mesa and Montrose Counties.
+There are also proposals for a smaller 30,000-acre national conservation area in the northern portion (Mesa and Montrose Counties) and a 68,000-acre national conservation area and special management area in the southern portion (San Miguel, Dolores, and Montezuma Counties).